Signal Averaging Dangers

 March 29, 2018

-With high level, short duration random tests, many controllers simply multiply a low level response and display that data as what is happening at high level.
+With high level, short duration random tests, many controllers simply multiply a low-level response and display that data as what is happening at a high level.
 This shows a very smooth line on the graph but that graph is invalid; it is based on the false assumption that the behaviors of a product at a high level will exactly mimic product behaviors at a low level.
-The display does not show what is really happening at the high level.
+The display does not show what is really happening at a high level.